Extreme local statistics in random graphs: maximum tree extension counts: Preliminaries

 \subsection{Extremal degrees of binomial random graphs}

-We now recall some well-known results about the maximum and minimum degrees in the binomial random graph~$\Gnp$, denoted by $\Delta=\Delta(\Gnp)$ and $\delta=\delta(\Gnp)$ respectively. \refP{prop:max_deg_dense} gives detailed information about the extremal degrees degrees in the `dense' case~${pqn \gg \log n}$. \begin{proposition} If~$pqn \gg \log n$, then

-\end{proposition} In the `sparse' case~$1 \ll pn = O(\log n)$, \refP{prop:max_deg_asymp} states that the asymptotics of the maximum degree~$\Delta$ of~$\Gnp$ is more involved (and, when~$pn \ll \log n$, then the minimum degree of~$\Gnp$ is in fact typically zero, see \refS{sec:minimum}).
+We now recall some well-known results about the maximum and minimum degrees in the binomial random graph~$\Gnp$, denoted by $\Delta=\Delta(\Gnp)$ and $\delta=\delta(\Gnp)$ respectively. \refP{prop:max_deg_dense} gives detailed information about the extremal degrees degrees in the `dense' case~${pqn \gg \log n}$. \begin{proposition} \end{proposition} \begin{proposition} Let $C_0 > 1$ be a constant.
+If $pn \ge C_0 \log n$, then there are constants $0 < C_1 < 1 < C_2$ depending on~$C_0$ such~that whp $C_1 pn \le \delta \le \Delta \le C_2 pn$. \end{proposition} In the `sparse' case~$1 \ll pn = O(\log n)$, \refP{prop:max_deg_asymp} states that the asymptotics of the maximum degree~$\Delta$ of~$\Gnp$ is more involved (and, when~$pn \ll \log n$, then the minimum degree of~$\Gnp$ is in fact typically zero, see \refS{sec:minimum}).
 Asymptotic properties of the inverse~$\phi^{-1}$ of the function~$\phi$ defined in~\eqref{eq:entropy} are discussed in~\refR{rem:phi}~below. \begin{proposition} If~$1 \ll pn = O(\log n)$, then

 where~$\alpha_n := pn \phi^{-1}\left(\frac{\log n}{pn}\right)$.
 If furthermore~$pn \ll \log n$, then

 \end{proposition} \begin{remark} The function~$\phi : [-1, \infty) \to [0, \infty)$ satisfies the following well-known asymptotics that can be proved by basic calculus: